salehhoushangi/slipstream-dns-tunnel/README.md

 # Slipstream DNS Tunnel

 Slipstream creates a DNS tunnel between a client inside a restricted network and a remote public server.

 It allows forwarding SSH or other TCP services over DNS traffic.

-This enables access to a remote server in environments where normal outbound connections are blocked but DNS traffic is still allowed.
+This makes it possible to access a remote server even when normal outbound connections (like TCP 22) are blocked, but DNS traffic (UDP 53) is still allowed.

 ---

-## How It Works
+# How It Works

 Slipstream runs two components:

-- Server component – runs on a public server
+- slipstream-server → runs on a public server
-- Client component – runs inside the restricted network
+- slipstream-client → runs inside the restricted network

-Traffic Flow:
+Traffic flow:

 SSH Client
   ->